Registration

 close icon

-If you register by March 3rd, you will be able to select your shirt size.
+If you register by Monday, February 19, you will be able to select your shirt size.
+Those who register after February 19 will be able to choose from available remaining shirt sizes.

 Can I participate pushing a stroller?